DMLON/ct_at_home_backend/backend/README.md

 Create the typescript init file with `npx tsc --init`

-Set the database type .env file.
+Set on the .env file the following settings

- - mongo
- - mariadb
- - sqlite
- - memory
- - firebase
+PORT=xxxx

+HOST=<url>:<port>  // HOST of the database (For mongo only)

+USER=<mongodbuser>

+PASSWORD=<mongodbPassword>

+DATABASE=<databseName>

+Change between firebase and mongodb in the services/index.ts file uncommenting the line that is needed.

+Use correct credentials for firebase as the Default file